 Duty to Co-operate

-In July 2018 the four Black Country Authorities sent out letters to the surrounding Local Authorities regarding the issue of housing and employment need across the Black Country and how it can be met.
-The letter asked the Local Authorities to provide an update regarding their strategic plan making.
-Specifically their local plan review status and whether they would be able and willing to accommodate any housing and employment developments arising from the Black Country.
-A copy of the response received from the Local Authorities can be viewed below.
+The four Black Country Authorities sent out letters to the surrounding Local Authorities in July 2018, August 2020 and April 2022 regarding the issue of housing and employment need across the Black Country and how it can be met and other cross-boundary matters.
+The letters asked the Local Authorities to provide an update regarding their strategic plan making.
+Specifically, their local plan review status and whether they would be able and willing to accommodate any housing and employment developments arising from the Black Country.
+A copy of the letters and responses, where received, from the Local Authorities can be viewed below.